Simple Flooring Cost Calculator

 Note: If you want estimates from a pre-qualified installer, I recommend HomeAdvisor.
 Click here and you can enter your zip code, type of flooring, and they’ll connect you with 3 pre-vetted installers in your area.
 (I get a small commission but believe it’s a great free service)

-How to measure your floors
+How to measure your floor square footage

 Measuring floors is easy with a few exceptions.
 Here’s how to do it: